hosam8081/quran/README.md

 in this app quran, many reciters, ahadeth and search in quran Using react, redux toolkit, bootsrap 5, sass

 ## Features
-- search in reciter
+- Search and filter in reciter
-- search in quran
+- Search in quran
+- Favourate page
-- using redux toolkit and createThunk
+- Using redux toolkit and axios
-- using bootstrap and sass
+- Using bootstrap and sass

 ## Demo
 :point_right: try demo [quran app](https://hosam8081.github.io/quran/)